AbhishekWorld2024/RestAPI/README.md

 # RestAPI
 This is a  Spring Boot web application that demonstrates CRUD (Create, Read, Update, Delete) operations using  an H2 in-memory database.
 The application has endpoints for adding, viewing, updating, and deleting "Collection" records, with data displayed on JSP pages.
-The project includes a REST API and a simple form to submit and view data.
+The project includes a REST API and a simple form to submit and view data.<br>
 Project Structure
 **Controller (Controllller):** Manages requests and maps them to specific endpoints for the application.
 Entity (Collection): Represents the data model with fields for id, name, and points.